VictorAvelar/mollie-api-go/docs/pkg/idempotency/README.md

 import "github.com/VictorAvelar/mollie-api-go/v4/pkg/idempotency"
 ```

-package idempotency contains the services in charge of generating a unique keys to be passed in POST requests to ensure operation uniqueness.
+Package idempotency contains the services in charge of generating a unique keys to be passed in POST requests to ensure operation uniqueness.

 See: https://docs.mollie.com/overview/api-idempotency